Battle of Araouane (2009): Battle

 On July 3, 2009, American intelligence alerted Malian officials to a drug trafficking convoy in rural northern Tombouctou Region.
 Hamma Ould Mohamed Yahya, the Malian deputy commander in Tombouctou Region, organized a patrol of seventy men on twelve pick-ups to intersect the convoy.
 The trafficker's vehicle was spotted by the Malian forces, but managed to escape, although Malian forces killed a machine gunner.
-Between 3 and 4am the following night, around forty AQIM jihadists ambushed the Malian soldiers.
+Between 3 and 4 a.m. the following night, around forty AQIM jihadists ambushed the Malian soldiers.

 The Malian government did not release any information about the ambush, only announcing "very deadly skirmishes" and that "losses were recorded on both sides."
 Survivors of the battle stated that "of the twelve army vehicles, six were destroyed with their occupants, and the other six were scattered in the desert.
 We don't yet know who is alive and who is dead."
 Jeune Afrique reported that the ambush was conducted by AQIM and affiliated drug traffickers.
 Sixteen Malian soldiers were killed and twenty were taken prisoner, including Yahya.
 Between one and twenty jihadists were killed as well.